 What is the OES?

-The Ohio Exploration Society is a group of urban explorers and paranormal investigators who reside in the state of Ohio. members of the OES vary in age, education, and profession, as to include people from all walks of life.
-However, we all share one thing in common: the desire to explore and preserve the history and legends of not only historical, but abandoned and forgotten sites in Ohio.
+The Ohio Exploration Society is a group of urban explorers and paranormal investigators residing in and around Ohio.
+Members of the OES vary in age, education, and profession, as to include people from all walks of life.
+We all share one thing in common: the desire to explore and preserve the history and legends of not only historic, but abandoned and forgotten sites in Ohio.
 Click Here to meet our members.

 Is the OES non-profit?